Fall and Winter Vegetable Share

 What does a winter share cost?

-With a first share in October and a final share in March that will last you into April, our $475 share is less than $100 per month.
+With a first share in October and a final share in late February that should last you into March or early April, our $475 share is less than $100 per month.
 Delivery to a site near your home or office costs an extra $35 per season.
 Costs and flexible payment options (including SNAP/EBT and scholarships for low income families) are laid out in more detail on our application.

 How does delivery/pickup work?

 A winter share is 6 boxes of winter foods distributed from October – February.
 A single family or group of families can choose to pick up their box(es) at the farm in Alfred, Maine, or we deliver to homes, offices and community spaces from Londonderry to Portsmouth in New Hampshire and from Kittery to Brunswick/Lewiston in Maine.
 Read more about our schedule and locations.

 Can I get 1/2 share?